Trusted WordPress tutorials, when you need them most.

 Translate WordPress with GTranslate

 Translate WordPress with GTranslate is a Google translation plugin for WordPress.
-It automatically connects to Google Translate API and can fetch translations for any supported languages.
+It automatically connects to Google Translate API and can fetch translations for any supported languages (100+).
+This is your best option if you want to rely on automation to reach a lot of people.

 The plugin also offers a paid version, which allows you to choose SEO-friendly URLs and let search engines index your translated content.